MV Wilhelm Gustloff: Sinking

-Reportedly, only nine lifeboats could be lowered; the rest had frozen in their davits and had to be broken free.
-About twenty minutes after the torpedoes' impact, Wilhelm Gustloff suddenly listed so dramatically to port that the lifeboats lowered on the high starboard side crashed into the ship's tilting side, destroying many lifeboats and spilling their occupants.
+Reportedly, only nine lifeboats could be lowered; the rest had frozen in their davits and had to be freed with tools.
+About twenty minutes after the torpedoes' impact, Wilhelm Gustloff suddenly listed so dramatically to port that the lifeboats lowered on the high starboard side crashed into the ship's tilting side, sending their occupants into the sea.

-Many deaths were caused either directly by the torpedoes or drowning in the onrushing water.
-Some fatalities were due to the initial stampede caused by panicked passengers on the stairs and decks.
-Many passengers jumped into the icy Baltic.
+Many deaths were caused either directly by the torpedoes or by drowning in the inrushing water.
+Some fatalities were due to the initial stampede caused by panicked passengers on the stairs and decks, while others were caused by passengers jumping overboard into freezing waters.
 The water temperature in the Baltic Sea in late January is usually around 4 °C; however, this was a particularly cold night, with an air temperature of −10 to −18 °C and ice floes covering the surface.
-The majority of those who perished succumbed to exposure in the freezing water.
+The majority of those who died were victims of hypothermia.

-Less than 40 minutes after being struck, Wilhelm Gustloff was lying on her side.
+Less than forty minutes after being struck, Wilhelm Gustloff was lying on her side.
 She sank bow-first ten minutes later, in 44 m of water.

 German forces were able to rescue 1,252 people: the torpedo boat T36 rescued 564; the torpedo boat Löwe, 472; the minesweeper M387, 98; the minesweeper M375, 43; the minesweeper M341, 37; the steamer Göttingen, 28; the torpedo recovery boat (Torpedofangboot) TF19, 7; the freighter Gotenland, two; and the patrol boat (Vorpostenboot) V1703, one baby.
-Thirteen survivors died later.
-All four captains on Wilhelm Gustloff survived her sinking, but an official naval inquiry was only initiated against Lieutenant Commander Zahn.
+Thirteen of the survivors died later.
+All four captains on Wilhelm Gustloff survived her sinking; an official naval inquiry was initiated only against Lieutenant Commander Zahn.
 His degree of responsibility was never resolved, however, because of Nazi Germany's collapse in 1945.

 Losses

-The figures from Schön's research make the loss in the Wilhelm Gustloff sinking to be "9,343 men, women and children".
+The figures from Heinz Schön's research make the loss in the Wilhelm Gustloff sinking to be "9,343 men, women and children".
 His more recent research is backed up by estimates arrived at by a different method.
 An Unsolved History episode that aired in March 2003, on the Discovery Channel, undertook a computer analysis of the sinking.
-Using Maritime Exodus software, it estimated that 9,600 people died out of more than 10,600 on board, by taking into account passenger density based on witness reports, and a simulation of escape routes and survivability with the timeline of the sinking.
+Using Maritime Exodus software, it estimated that 9,600 people died of the more than 10,600 on board, by taking into account passenger density based on witness reports, and a simulation of escape routes and survivability with the timeline of the sinking.